 Board Developed VET courses (Industry Curriculum Frameworks), contribute to the Higher School Certificate and allow students to sit for an optional examination which can contribute to the Australian Tertiary Admission Rank (ATAR).

 Board Endorsed (non-framework) courses contribute to the Record of School Achievement or Higher School Certificate, but not to the ATAR.

 Woodlawn Trade Training Centre plays an important role in creating a link between our college, students, industry and local businesses.
 Students have access to state of the art trade training infrastructure and the opportunity to commence training for a trade career while completing their Higher School Certificate.
 Our Trade Training facilities complement our other VET training facilities.
 They help students develop employability skills and an understanding of the world of work, and provide them with valuable experiences to assist with planning and pursuing their career pathways.
-The courses provide opportunity to be assessed against industry-determined standards.
-The assessment does not compare students against other students – it compares each individual against the “competence” requirements set down by industry.
+The courses provide an opportunity to be assessed against industry-determined standards.
+The assessment does not compare students against other students – it compares each individual against the “competence” requirements set down by the industry.

 Business Services: Certificate II in Business BSB20115